XRPLF/xrpl-dev-portal/content/news/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | B9E739B8296B4A1BB29BE990B17D66E21B62A300A909F25AC55C22D6C72E1F9D | Enabled   |

 Adds tracking by destination account to [escrows](concept-escrow.html).
 Without this amendment, pending escrows are only tracked by sender.
-This amendment makes it possible to look up pending escrows by the destination address using the [`account_objects` command](reference-rippled.html#account-objects), excluding any pending escrows that were created before this amendment became enabled.
-This amendment also makes [EscrowCreate transactions][] appear in the destination's transaction history, as viewed with the [`account_tx` command](reference-rippled.html#account-tx).
+This amendment makes it possible to look up pending escrows by the destination address using the [account_objects method][], excluding any pending escrows that were created before this amendment became enabled.
+This amendment also makes [EscrowCreate transactions][] appear in the destination's transaction history, as viewed with the [account_tx method][].

 With this amendment, new escrows are added to the [owner directories](reference-ledger-format.html#directorynode) of both the sender and receiver.
 This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](reference-ledger-format.html#escrow), indicating which page of the destination's owner directory contains the escrow.